Country Guide: Philippines

 - Original of passport

 - Sea waybill (BL) / air waybill (AWB)

 - All incoming shipments are subject to the payment of duties and taxes, except for the following duly approved visas, stamped on the original passport and ACR I CARD:

 - Holders of 9G, 13G, 13A, 9D, 47A2, SRRV, EO 226 visa – owners of the goods are entitled a full tax exemption; the application for the exemption should be submitted to the Department of Finance.
 The shipment must arrive before 90 days of the latest arrival on the passport.

 - Embassies and diplomatic organizations must apply for any tax exemption from the Department of Foreign Affairs (DFA).

-- Incoming shipments of household goods are subject to 100% customs examination, except for diplomatic shipments.
+- Incoming shipments of household goods are subject to 100% customs examination, x-ray / scanning except for diplomatic shipments.

-- For shipments with tax exemption application, Customs clearance takes approximately 4 - 5 working days from the receipt of the complete documents from the date of arrival of the air shipment.
+- For shipments with tax exemption application, Customs clearance takes approximately 10 - 15 working days from the receipt of the complete documents including the duly approved exemption from DFA, from the date of arrival of the air shipment.

 - Only diplomats are allowed duty-free importation.

 - Duties and value added tax (VAT) for non-diplomats are assessed up to 90% of the vehicle value.